Miami Family Law Attorneys Capably Manage Child Kidnapping Cases

 Determined and effective representation for custodial parents and accused parents

 There is nothing more distressing for a parent than the potential loss or disappearance of a child.
 Even a short lapse of time when your child is unaccounted for can cause you intense anxiety and grief.
 The fact that your child has been taken by his or her other parent is no source of consolation, especially when you have reason to fear a deliberate attempt to violate your custody order, perhaps permanently.
-At Rafool, LLC, our attorneys are experienced in crucial issues where family law crosses from civil to criminal.
+At Rafool, PLLC, our attorneys are experienced in crucial issues where family law crosses from civil to criminal.
 We provide aggressive representation for custodial parents seeking to recover their children, as well as legal defense for clients accused of parental kidnapping.
 We understand exactly what is at stake for you and your child, and we pursue every avenue to secure a successful resolution of your case.

 When custody order violations amount to kidnapping